wonderful handbooks

 The route guide and maps have not been divided into rigid daily stages since people walk at different speeds and have different interests.
 The route summaries below describe the trail between significant places and are written as if walking the path from north to south.

 To enable you to plan your own itinerary, practical information is presented clearly on each of the trail maps.
-This includes walking times and places to stay and eat, as well as shops where you can buy supplies.
+This includes walking times in each direction, places to stay and eat, as well as shops where you can buy supplies.

 TRAIL MAPS